Josephine Tey

-Josephine Tey was a pseudonym used by Elizabeth MacKintosh (25 July 1896 – 13 February 1952), a Scottish author.
-Her novel The Daughter of Time was a detective work investigating the role of Richard III of England in the death of the Princes in the Tower, and named as the greatest crime novel of all time by the Crime Writers' Association.
+Elizabeth MacKintosh (25 July 1896 – 13 February 1952), known by the pen name Josephine Tey, was a Scottish author.
+Her 1951 novel The Daughter of Time, a detective work investigating the death of the Princes in the Tower, was chosen by the Crime Writers' Association in 1990 as the greatest crime novel of all time.
 Her first play Richard of Bordeaux, written under another pseudonym, Gordon Daviot, starred John Gielgud in its successful West End run.

 Life and work

-MacKintosh was born in Inverness, the oldest of three daughters of Colin MacKintosh, a fruiterer, and Josephine (née Horne).
+MacKintosh was born on 25 July 1896 in Inverness, the eldest of three daughters of Colin MacKintosh, a fruiterer, and Josephine (née Horne).
 She attended Inverness Royal Academy and then, in 1914, Anstey Physical Training College in Erdington, a suburb of Birmingham.
 She taught physical training at various schools in England and Scotland and during her vacations worked at a convalescent home in Inverness as a Voluntary Aid Detachment nurse.
-A youthful romance ended with her soldier friend's death in the Somme battles.
-In 1923, she returned to Inverness permanently to care for her invalid mother, and stayed after her mother's death that year to keep house for her father.
+A youthful romance ended with the death of her soldier friend in the Somme battles.
+In 1923, she returned to Inverness permanently to care for her invalid mother and stayed after her mother's death that year to keep house for her father.

 The curriculum for "physical training" included much more than athletics.
-Tey used her school experience in Miss Pym Disposes when describing the subjects taught at the school, and the types of bruises and other injuries sustained by the pupils.
-When she graduated, Tey worked in a physiotherapy clinic in Leeds, then taught in schools, first in Nottinghamshire, then in Oban, where she was injured when a boom in the gymnasium fell on her face.
-Tey repurposed this incident as a method of murder in Miss Pym Disposes.
+MacKintosh used her school experience in Miss Pym Disposes when describing the subjects taught at the school, and the types of bruises and other injuries sustained by the pupils.
+When she graduated, MacKintosh worked in a physiotherapy clinic in Leeds, then taught in schools, first in Nottinghamshire, then in Oban, where she was injured when a boom in the gymnasium fell on her face.
+MacKintosh repurposed this incident as a method of murder in Miss Pym Disposes.

-While caring for her father she began her career as a writer.
+While caring for her father, she began her career as a writer.
 Her first published work was in The Westminster Gazette in 1925, under the name Gordon Daviot.
 She continued publishing verse and short stories in The Westminster Review, The Glasgow Herald and the Literary Review.

 Her first novel, Kif: An Unvarnished History, was well received at the time with good reviews, a sale to America, and a mention in The Observer's list of Books of the Week.
-This work, inspired by a detachment of the 4th Cameron Highlanders, a Scottish Territorial battalion stationed at Inverness before the First World War and prominent in the city's affairs, was an early indication of Tey's lasting interest in military matters.
+This work was inspired by a detachment of the 4th Cameron Highlanders, a Scottish Territorial battalion stationed at Inverness before the First World War and prominent in the city's affairs.
+It was an early indication of MacKintosh's lasting interest in military matters.
 Three months later, her first mystery novel, The Man in the Queue, was published by Benn, Methuen.
 It was awarded the Dutton Mystery Prize when published in America.
 This is the first appearance of her detective, Inspector Alan Grant.
 It would be some years before she wrote another mystery.